aGIToz/Learning-Label-Initialization/README.md

 - [x] Write proper instrcution to run the above item.
 - [x] Create a flag to run with no weights.
 - [x] Put an extended version of the paper on arxiv.
-- [ ] Do an extra experiment for ogb-arxiv